blocklistproject/Lists/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have verified that I have not modified any files inside the `alt-version` folder (automated code will automatically update those files)

-- [ ] I have verified that I have not modified any files inside the `alt-version` folder (automated code will automatically update those files)
+- [ ] I have verified that I have not modified any files inside the `dnsmasq-version` folder (automated code will automatically update those files)